Walkier/gpt-discord-impersonator/README.md

 # gpt2-discord-impersonator
-A Conversational Discord Bot built on top of GPT-2 (for now) *a.k.a bot to talk to when you're bored*
+<p>A Conversational Discord Bot built on top of GPT-2 (for now)<br/>
+*a.k.a. bot to talk to when you're bored*</p>

 Still in early prototyping.
-The code is rough and untested.
+The pattern is rough and the code mostly untested.

 Based off of minimaxir's [gpt-2-simple](https://github.com/minimaxir/gpt-2-simple) package.
 Big thanks to him.